martinetlee/create2-snippets/README.md

 This repository provides some code snippets that are useful for `create2` that was introduced in Ethereum Constantinople update.

+## Disclaimer

+All the code presented here is for educational purposes and is intentially simplified.
+It is certainly not designed with all the security considerations in mind, in fact, some of those are ripped off to make it glaringly clear on the core code I wanted to demonstrate.

+Do not use the code here in production whatsoever.

 ## Environment

 The article uses the following environment for solidity development and testing: